Dublin is graced with a wide variety of galleries and most of them are free entry!

 The Big Hitters

 Dublin’s rich mix of history, culture and nature ensures that visitors will never run out of interesting places to visit.
-Best of all, many of these – including world-class galleries parks and museums – do not charge an entry fee (or even one of those ‘suggested donation’ schemes).
+Best of all, many of these – including world-class galleries parks and museums – do not charge an entry fee.
 Enjoy!

 One of the world’s most famous books, the Book of Kells is a 9th-century copy of the Gospels.
 Spectacularly ornate, completely unique and impeccably preserved, it is housed in Dublin’s historic Trinity College Library – a treat in itself.
 If you haven’t made a trip here, you haven’t seen the heart of Dublin!